Why Fertilize Grass in Winter?

 When to Apply Snowman Winter Root Builder

-Apply Snowman after your last mowing.
-Since the last mowing is challenging to predict, a good rule of thumb for cool season grasses such as bluegrass or fescue is to apply Snowman by Thanksgiving, before the ground has frozen.
+Apply Snowman any time from October thru December after your last mowing when the grass plants stop producing top growth and convert the nutrients for carbohydrate production and energy storage.
+Since the last mowing is challenging to predict, a good rule for cool-season grasses such as Kentucky bluegrass and turf-type tall fescue is to apply Snowman by Thanksgiving.

-Early November is also an excellent time to control perennial broadleaf weeds like dandelions and clover.
-Weeds prepare for winter much like the grass plant pulling nutrients and starches from their leaves into their roots.
-By applying Trimec, Speedzone or Loveland Weed and Feed in fall, the weed plants draw the herbicide into their root systems, thus more effectively killing the weed.
+Early November, while soil temperatures remain above 45 degrees, is also an excellent time to control perennial and biennial broadleaf weeds like dandelions and clover.
+Weeds prepare for winter, much like the grass plant pulling nutrients and starches from their leaves into their roots.
+By applying PBI Gordon’s Speedzone in the fall, the weed plants draw the herbicide into their root systems, effectively killing the broadleaf weed.
 Actively growing grass will quickly fill in the bare spots created after the weeds die.

 Uncle’s tip: Wash out your spreader before putting it away for the winter.
 This will remove any corrosive particles that could damage any metal parts.

 Early to Mid Winter